 Canvas offers several built-in analytics and statistics tools that allow instructors to access data about their courses.
-Instructors may utilize the data to inform the ongoing process of course design.
-They may also utilize the data to track student use of Canvas.
-Below we offer links to Instructure's guides about these tools as well as use cases instructors may consider.
+The data to may inform their ongoing course design process.
+Instructors may also track student use of Canvas, and students can review their own online course activity using the new analytics tool.
+Below we offer links to Instructure's guides about these tools and potential use cases.

 Canvas Guides for Instructors

 - New Analytics (activated for all Emory Canvas courses January 13, 2020)